Get two new free healthy recipes each week. Sign Up

 Plant based sugar cookie frosting recipe

-Below is the icing I used, adapted from my Easy Cinnamon Rolls.
+Below is the vegan icing I used, adapted from my Easy Cinnamon Rolls.

-Beat room temperature 8 oz store bought or homemade vegan cream cheese with 4 oz vegan butter spread, 2 cups powdered sugar, and 1 tsp pure vanilla extract.
+Beat room temperature 8 oz packaged or homemade vegan cream cheese with 4 oz vegan butter spread, 2 cups powdered sugar, and 1 tsp pure vanilla extract.

 Add a little milk of choice as needed.